-Once a GLO has been made, a judge will be appointed with the responsibility of case managing the litigation.
+Once a GLO has been made, the court will appoint a judge to case manage the litigation.
 They will commonly hear the trial of the case and may be assisted by another judge on certain procedural matters.

 Lead or test cases establish findings in law that may allow for compromise or for a simplified resolution of the rest of the litigation by focusing on further proceedings and clarifying any remaining points.
 If a judgement is made on one of the GLO issues, it is binding on all of the other claims unless the court orders otherwise.
 However, the outcome of the test case does not automatically determine the outcome of all claims within the action.

 In general, the parties involved will appoint experts on technical issues rather than the court.
-However, they will have to have the court’s permission to present evidence.
+However, they must have the court’s permission to present evidence.
 Experts may only offer opinion on their area of expertise and their evidence must remain independent.
-At trial, expert witnesses are required to present oral evidence unless specifically ordered otherwise by the court.
+At trial, expert witnesses present oral evidence unless specifically ordered otherwise by the court.
 It is unlikely that an expert witness will be called to give evidence via pre-trial deposition unless they are unable to attend the trial.
 In many cases, if a witness is abroad or too ill to attend the trial, they will give evidence via video conference, thus negating the need to give a deposition.

 How long do group actions take to get to trial?

 There is no fixed timescale for a group action.
 The time it takes to get to trial is largely dependent on the complexity of the case and value of the claim.
 Statistics published by the Ministry of Justice in 2018 showed that on average it took 57 weeks from the issue of proceedings until trial in County Court.
-A number of small claims were fast-tracked and these were excluded from the study.
 Equivalent statistics for High Court actions were not available but these tend to be more complicated and therefore take longer to get to trial.
 Of course, there is always a possibility of the defendant settling before a trial begins.